When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Memory issues affecting work or relationships

-Mental health significantly impacts physical wellbeing.
-When to seek mental health support may be indicated by:
+Mental health greatly impacts physical wellbeing.
+When to seek mental health support may be shown by:

 Unexplained Physical Symptoms: